Besar Halimi

-Besar Halimi (born 12 December 1994) is a professional footballer who plays as an attacking midfielder for Greek Super League 2 club Apollon Smyrnis.
-Born in Germany, he represents the Kosovo national team at international level.
+Besar Halimi (born 12 December 1994) is a professional footballer who plays as an attacking midfielder for Polish club Śląsk Wrocław.
+Born in Germany, he plays for the Kosovo national team.

 Club career

 Early career

 Halimi first played for a local club VfL Germania 1894 and joined the youth academy of Eintracht Frankfurt, when he was six years old.
 In 2007, he transferred to the youth academy of SV Darmstadt 98, where he played until 2009.
 Where he went to play in the youth team of 1.
 FC Nürnberg.
 In the 2011–12 season, he played two matches in the Regionalliga Süd for 1.
 FC Nürnberg II.
 In the following season he played 17 matches in the Regionalliga Bayern for the reserves of Nürnberg, where he scored one goal.

 On 12 July 2013, Halimi was signed to the VfB Stuttgart II.
 On 21 September 2013, he made his professional debut in a 3.
 Liga match against Rot-Weiß Erfurt and he ended the season with 14 matches and one goal.
 In order to gain more playing time, Halimi signed with Stuttgarter Kickers for the 2014–15 season.
 In one season he made two goals in 37 league matches for the Kickers and was chosen as the Player of the Month of 3.
 Liga for November 2014.